July 25, 2022

 6. Address sensitive issues

-Finally, one of the biggest benefits of face-to-face communication is demonstrating respect for employees and a commitment to a successful outcome when you deal with a sensitive issue face to face.
-Whether you are providing specific feedback to increase their success or delivering a tough message, focus on your desired outcome and prepare by understanding the employee’s mindset and possible reactions.
-Ultimately your involvement means a lot and taking the time to meet can help turn a challenging conversation into a trust-building interaction.
-Don’t forget to follow-up on issues discussed in future meetings and/or other channels to avoid diminishing the credibility you’ve created.
+Read body language and clearly communicate expectations or next steps.
+Ultimately, your involvement means a lot and taking the time to meet can help turn a challenging conversation into a trust-building interaction.
+Don’t forget to follow up on issues discussed in future meetings and/or other channels to avoid diminishing the credibility you’ve created.

 What important or challenging issue in your organization should be handled face-to-face?